Tutoriel & patron | Sac banane en cuir - 2 tailles

 LARGE MODEL VIEW

-Cut off the loose ends of the zipper.
+Cut off the excess ends of the zipper.

-Turn over parts P5 and P6 (leather and lining) and topstitch 3 mm from the edge, stopping 1 cm from the bottom for the large model and 2 cm from the bottom for the small model.
+Turn pieces P5 and P6 (leather and lining) over and topstitch 3 mm from the edge, stopping 1 cm from the bottom for the large model and 2 cm from the bottom for the small model.

 SMALL MODEL VIEW